-Nanshan Temple is the largest Buddhist temples of China that has been built in there since the founding of the People’s Republic of China.
+Nanshan Temple is one of the largest Buddhist temples of China that has been built there since the founding of the People’s Republic of China.
 This area has a 100-meter (350-foot) white statue built on a rocky outcrop in the South Sanya Sea.
 All the grounds surrounding this area are built so that the statue is the focal point here.
 Its main entrance square is surrounded by a slender white stem that reaches the statue at sea.

 White Horse Temple near the Eastern Han Capital

-The main frame of the building has been restored many times over the years, especially during the Ming and Qing dynasties, in the 1950s and most recently in 1973 after the Cultural Revolution.
+The main frame of the building has been restored many times over the years, especially during the Ming and Qing dynasties in the 1950s and, most recently, in 1973 after the Cultural Revolution.
 Numerous halls open to zoos and galleries in this beautiful shrine.
-Note there are also beautiful statues such as the two mythical lions at the entrance, the Jade Buddha as well as the Sakyamuni and the Maitreya Buddhas in its worshiping hall.
+Note there are also beautiful statues, such as the two mythical lions at the entrance, the Jade Buddha, as well as the Sakyamuni and the Maitreya Buddhas in its worshiping hall.

 Giant Wild Goose Pagoda in Xi’an

 Giant Wild Goose Pagoda was built during the Tang Dynasty in 652 and has 7 floors in Xi’an.
 This Pagoda has been renovated many times over the centuries and was originally five stories high.
 One of the purposes of building this holy place was to use it as a house for Buddha statues brought from India.
-It is worth visiting this ancient building and seeing its changes to becoming a modern environment.
+It is worth visiting this ancient building and seeing its changes to become a modern environment.
 Also, there is an open-air market in the south.

 Longmen Grottoes in Luoyang

-There are a lot of cave enthusiasts travel to limestone cliffs about a mile from Henan Province in Luoyang.
+There are a lot of cave enthusiasts who travel to limestone cliffs about a mile from Henan Province in Luoyang.
 In these caves, you can observe the world’s best examples of Chinese art from the northern dynasty of Wai and Tong (906-316) can be seen.
-A set of metal stairs and limestone can take you to the caves at the top of the cliff to see all 110,000 statues, 60 tombs and 2,800 inscriptions.
+A set of metal stairs and limestone can take you to the caves at the top of the cliff to see all 110,000 statues, 60 tombs, and 2,800 inscriptions.
 The statues and Buddhas are made of limestone that forms the slope of the hill.
 Moreover, these rocks are located above a river.

 Lama Temple The Most Famous Tibetan Buddhist Shrine

 Right in the middle of the Buddhist pillar in Beijing is the Lama Temple.
-This monastery was the former residence of Yongzheng Emperor, who became a Lama in 1744.
+This monastery was the former residence of the Yongzheng Emperor, who became a Lama in 1744.
 If you can only see one holy place in China, be sure to choose the Lama Temple.